aerostack2/aerostack2.github.io/_sources/_04_robot_behaviors/index.rst.txt

 Robot Behaviors
 ===============

-In this section, we give a list of behaviors that has been implemented in Aerostack2.
+This catalog shows the list of behaviors according to the tasks that they perform.

-For more information about what a behavior is, please refer to the :ref:`as2_concepts_behaviors` section, and how work on Aerostack2 architecture in the :ref:`as2_concepts_architecture_behaviors` section.
+.. note:: For more information about what a behavior is, please refer to the :ref:`as2_concepts_behaviors` section, or how they interact with other Aerostack2 components at :ref:`_as2_concepts_architecture` section.

 ..
 TDB: Reference msgs in parameters column to as2_msgs section.
 ..
 TDB: Add description to request, result and feedback msgs.